EsFrost/req-rep.io/readme.md

 ### Why not curl ?

 In case you want an intuitive app with GUI since curl is a command line tool and you might not want to remember all the flags and options.
-On the other hand, as mentionend before, if any command or flag is missing, you can always add it yourself or request for it to be added.
+On the other hand, as mentioned before, if any command or flag is missing, you can always add it yourself or request for it to be added.

 *I hope you find this project useful, intuitive, easy to use, easy to modify and instructive.*